jmettraux/eurotrash/src/baa__keys.md

 AC
 : Armor Class.
+: In grey, surrounded by square brackets, is the descending armour class.

 ini
 : Initiative.
 What is rolled for the creature to determine its rank in the initiative order.

 atk
 : Attack.
 Attack bonus followed by attack possibilities and respective damage.
+: Pushed to the right in grey is the THAC0, should you need it.

 sav
 : Save check pattern.
 Three choices here `PHY` TC (physical), `EVA` TC (evasion), and `MEN` TC (mental).